huggingface/blog/sentiment-analysis-python.md

 And voila!
 You fine-tuned a DistilBERT model for sentiment analysis! 🎉

 Training time depends on the hardware you use and the number of samples in the dataset.
-In our case, it took almost 10 minutes using a GPU and fine-tuning the model 3,000 samples.
+In our case, it took almost 10 minutes using a GPU and fine-tuning the model with 3,000 samples.
 The more samples you use for training your model, the more accurate it will be but training could be significantly slower.

 Next, let's compute the evaluation metrics to see how good your model is:
 ```python